informalsystems/hermes/guide/src/config.md

 The format supported for the configuration file is [TOML](https://toml.io/en/).

-By default, Hermes expect the configuration file to be located at `$HOME/.hermes/config.toml`.
+By default, Hermes expects the configuration file to be located at `$HOME/.hermes/config.toml`.

 This can be overriden by supplying the `-c` flag when invoking `hermes`, before the name of the command to run, eg. `hermes -c my_config.toml query connection channels ibc-1 connection-1`.